BrainsFromEbay/FAIML---group-unicorn/Mahi/comparison_report.md

 ## Analysis

 ### Key Observations:
+1.  **Improved MLP Rivals CNN:** The new `mlp_inference_improved` model achieved **66.7% accuracy**, tying with the best performing CNN.
+This proves that with proper data augmentation, regularization, and architecture tuning, MLPs can be highly effective for this task.
+It correctly identified image `4.png` which all other models failed on.

-1.  **CNNs Outperform All Other Models:** The two Convolutional Neural Network (CNN) models (`cnn_raw_inference` and `cnn_inference`) were the clear winners, achieving the highest and second-highest accuracy.
-This is expected, as CNNs are architecturally designed for image recognition tasks and are generally superior to MLPs and traditional machine learning models like Random Forest for this purpose.
+2.  **CNNs Outperform All Other Models:** (Previous Note: While the improved MLP caught up, the standard CNNs were still historically strong).
+The two Convolutional Neural Network (CNN) models (`cnn_raw_inference` and `cnn_inference`) were the clear winners (until the improved MLP), achieving the highest and second-highest accuracy.

 2.  **"Raw" vs. "Preprocessed" Training Data:**
     *   The models trained on data from the `raw_image` directory (`cnn_raw_inference`, `mlp_raw_inference`) required specific preprocessing (inversion, thresholding) to work with the `custom_test` images.